-Consent in relation to a patient with a mental health condition should be obtained in the same manner as all other patients - they give their consent freely, following adequate information which is given in the appropriate manner (See 2:5.2, p.51).
-Where an adult patient is deemed to lack capacity to make the decision, steps should be made to find out whether another person has legal authority to make decisions on the patient's behalf.
+Consent in relation to a patient with a mental health condition should be obtained in the same manner as all other patients - they give their consent freely, following adequate information which is given in the appropriate manner^{1,2,3,4} (See 2:5.2, p.51).
+Where an adult patient is deemed to lack capacity to make the decision then steps should be made to find out whether another person has legal authority to make decisions on the patient's behalf.^{1,4}

-In the case of a patient who is an in-patient through an Involuntary Admission Order to a Psychiatric Hospital, then the Consultant Psychiatrist responsible for the patient's care assesses that the patient is capable of understanding the nature, purpose and likely effects of the proposed treatment.39,40,41,42 Guidance on consent with regard to the Mental Health Act39, 40, 41, 42 and the Mental Health Commission (MHC) reference guides should be accessible from within the SATU.
+In the case of a patient who is an in-patient through an Involuntary Admission Order to a Psychiatric Hospital, then the Consultant Psychiatrist responsible for the care and treatment of that patient assesses that the patient is capable of understanding the nature, purpose and likely effects of the proposed treatment.^{39,40,41,42}

+Guidance on consent with regard to the Mental Health Act^{39, 40, 41, 42} and the Mental Health Commission (MHC) reference guides^{40, 41} should be accessible from within the SATU.